Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

+Looking at $k$-rational points, we find $E[p](k)=\ZZ/p\ZZ$ if $E$ is ordinary, and $E[p](k)=0$ if $E$ is supersingular.
+Thus, $k$-rational points do not suffice to see the full $p$-torsion, and the theory of finite flat group schemes is really needed.
 As the name suggests, the generic elliptic curve is ordinary.
-In fact, by a theorem of Deuring, there are approximately $p/12$ supersingular elliptic curves in characteristic $p$, see \cite[Theorem V.4.1]{aec1}.
+More precisely, a theorem of Deuring states that there exist approximately $p/12$ supersingular elliptic curves in characteristic $p$, see \cite[Theorem V.4.1]{aec1}.

-When constructing algebraic varieties, one often constructs them via covers of known varieties, and then Galois covers are particularly convenient.
-In characteristic $p$, the way to construct a ``pathological'' example is often via constructing a variety as a purely inseparable cover of a known one, and the role of Galois covers is played by torsors under these infinitesimal group schemes $\alpha_p$ and $\mu_p$.
-We come back to these things in Section \ref{sec:Foliations}.
+In classical algebraic geometry, one often constructs interesting and new varieties as Galois-covers or quotients by finite groups of ``well-understood'' varieties.
+In positive characteristic, one very successful way to construct a ``pathological characteristic-$p$'' example is via purely inseparable covers, or, via quotients by infinitesimal group schemes.
+The role of Galois covers is often played by torsors under $\alpha_p$ and $\mu_p$.
+We come back to this in Section \ref{subsec:quot by alpha}.